karnyadavdev/FontWizard/README.md

 # Font Wizard

-Font Wizard is a small Windows 11 app for changing the system UI font.
+Font Wizard is a Windows 11 app for changing the system UI font.

-It writes the same registry values people usually edit by hand, copies the generated font files into place, and can restore the default Windows fonts later.

 ## Preview